Marhaba-DeFi/fullstack-test/README.md

 ## Submission

-To submit your coding challenge, commit all your changes to the `master` branch and run the following commands:
+To submit your coding challenge, take following steps:

 ```
-# Make sure all changes were committed
-git diff-index --quiet HEAD -- || echo 'You have uncommitted changes!'

-# Create your branch based of main in format like so:
+# Create your branch based off main branch in format like so:
 submissions/name-surname-date

 # Commit your code to your branch and notify your point of contact when it is complete